jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Fourier series.md

 ###### _proof:_

-We can use [[Mathematical Analysis I --- math-131/notes/Fundamental theorem of calculus#_corollary _ integration by parts|integration by parts]].
+We can use [[Analysis --- math-131/notes/Fundamental theorem of calculus#_corollary _ integration by parts|integration by parts]].
 We can write
 $$
 \begin{align}
 2 \pi \hat{f}(n) & = \int_{-\pi}^{\pi} f(x) e^{-i n x} \, dx \\